VC 23152(f): Driving Under the Influence of Drugs

 Legal Definition: “(f) It is unlawful for a person who is under the influence of any drug to drive a vehicle.”

-- You were under the influence of a drug.
+- Evidence of being under the influence of a drug

 A conviction under VC 23152(f) is the same as a misdemeanor DUI.
 The maximum exposure can be up to 6 months in a County Jail.
 You must serve at least 50% of that time in custody.
 If this is not your first DUI offense, the penalties go up, those can be found here.
 Finally, if you have sufficient prior DUIs or a prior felony DUI, you can be charged under this section as a felony that can be found here.

 This is not a strike offense under the California Three Strikes law, and it is not a Sex Offense under PC 290.
 You could also face a loss of your Professional License if convicted, and if you are not a legal resident, you would face Deportation in Immigration Courtsince DUIs are generally held to be very serious crimes in immigration and licensing cases.

 When it comes to defending against a DUI Drug case, experience and expertise are crucial.
 It is essential to highlight that there is no “per se” limit to drug use and driving, leading us to emphasize the importance of proving that you were not actually driving under the influence, but rather had a substance in your system.
 Consider the scenario of a hardworking bartender driving home after a late shift, exhausted and stressed from work.
 If they had consumed marijuana before leaving, they may not be impaired, although an officer may perceive otherwise during a routine traffic stop.